 25 March 2008

-The Sellafield complex of nuclear installations traces the history of the UK's involvement in this field of science, boasting as it does structures used to develop the country's independent nuclear deterrent at the end of World War II and the first fully operational commercial nuclear power station in the world (Calder Hall, opened in 1956).
-In addition, the site houses the first prototype Advanced Gas cooled Reactor in the world, the Magnox and Thorp nuclear fuel reprocessing plants, the Sellafield Mixed Oxide Fuel manufacturing plant and a host of ancillary waste management and treatment facilities.
-All of these facilities crowd together on a compact footprint, often only yards apart.
+Sellafield is the place most people in the UK would think of if asked about nuclear power.
+It was home to the world's first fully operational commercial nuclear power station – Calder Hall, opened in 1956.
+The site also houses the first prototype Advanced Gas cooled Reactor in the world, the Magnox and Thorp nuclear fuel reprocessing plants, the Sellafield Mixed Oxide Fuel manufacturing plant and a host of ancillary waste management and treatment facilities.
+All of these facilities are crowded together on a compact footprint, often only yards apart.

 Decommissioning work began on the site during the late 1980s, but with a slow start.
 Today, this work is accelerating and some of the major installations are now coming up for removal.